1. Introduction to Kenmore Machines

 Threading the Top Thread:

-- Follow the threading path indicated in your manual, ensuring the thread passes through all tension discs and the take-up lever.
+- Follow the threading path in the manual, ensuring the thread passes through all tension discs and the take-up lever.

-- Test thread tension on a scrap piece of fabric before starting your project.
-Adjust as needed to avoid uneven stitches.
+- Test tension on scrap fabric and adjust to avoid uneven stitches.

-- Select thread types (cotton, polyester) that match your fabric for best results.
+- Use thread types that match your fabric (cotton, polyester) for best results.

 Bobbin Setup:

-- Load the bobbin so the thread unwinds in the correct direction—often indicated on the bobbin cover.
+- Load the bobbin so the thread unwinds in the correct direction, usually shown on the cover.

-- Insert the bobbin into its case, pulling the thread through the tension spring.
+- Insert the bobbin into its case and pull the thread through the tension spring.

-- Adjust bobbin tension using the machine’s dial if you notice uneven stitches.
+- Adjust bobbin tension with the dial if stitches look uneven.

-- Regularly clean the bobbin area with a brush or compressed air to prevent lint buildup.
+- Clean the bobbin area regularly to prevent lint buildup.

 Troubleshooting:

-- If the thread shows on top, re-thread the bobbin and check tension.
+- If thread shows on top, re-thread the bobbin and recheck tension.

-- For tangled thread, ensure the bobbin is correctly seated and threaded.
+- For tangles, ensure the bobbin is seated correctly and threaded.

-Pro Tip: Always keep your manual handy for model-specific instructions and refer to online video demonstrations for visual step-by-step guidance.
+Pro Tip: Keep your manual handy for model-specific steps; refer to online videos for visual guidance.

 3.2 Embroidery Hoop Best Practices